FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 This breed is known to be a very vigorous 'chewer', and you'll need to have plenty of sturdy chew toys handy to keep your little guy out of trouble (and protect your belongings!).

-to find the perfect name for your pup!
+Check out my Portuguese Dog Names page to find the perfect name for your pup!

 This chewing behavior may extend to to nipping/biting and mouthing on people and this breed is definitely one of the mouthy ones.